DIY Orange Bath Bombs – save money by making your own fizzy bath bombs right at home!

 Truth be told, I am more of a shower girl than a bath girl.
 But there’s just something magical about dropping a bath bomb into your bath water and watching it fizz right before your eyes.
 It’s just so relaxing.

 Bath bombs are so trendy right now they are practically flying off boutique shelves.
-But did you know you can make your own at home with just a few simple ingredients?
+Store bought lush bath bombs are pricey, but did you know you can make your own at home with just a few simple ingredients?
 You will save a lot of money too – money you could use to buy chocolate to enjoy while you soak in the tub. 🙂

-The process for making your own bath bombs is simple.
-Basically all you have to do is mix up your dry ingredients, then add the oils.
 Spritz the mixture lightly with water just till it forms together.
+Don’t add too much water, or you will activate the soda and acid and your mixture will start to fizz.
 It’s kind of like playing with sand, but trust me, it smells much better!

 After you have everything mixed together, you just need to mold your bath bombs.
-You can use plastic ornaments, silicone molds, or even Easter eggs.
+Most bath bomb recipes recommend using round bath bomb molds, but you can use plastic ornaments, silicone molds, muffin tins, or even Easter eggs.
 For a rustic look, you can even just roll them into balls by hand.